Table of Contents Show

-College students are also well catered for with the Borough of Manhattan Community College, which helps students earn associate degrees in more than 20 disciplines and the New York Academy of Art established by Andy Warhol.
+Manhattan Community College in the neighborhood serves College students well.
+Students can earn associate degrees in more than 20 disciplines — the New York Academy of Art established by Andy Warhol.

 Once a year, Tribeca becomes one of America’s best cities for star spotting.
-For almost two weeks every April, the neighborhood comes alive for the Tribeca Film Festival, which was founded by Robert De Niro, Jane Rosenthal, and Craig Hatkoff to reinvigorate Lower Manhattan following the September 11 attacks.
-The event showcases independent movies and gives cinema buffs an opportunity to hear the industry’s most creative minds speak at panel discussions.
+For almost two weeks every April, the neighborhood comes alive for the Tribeca Film Festival.
+The event showcases independent movies and allows cinema buffs to hear the industry’s most creative minds speak at panel discussions.
 It attracts about three million people to Tribeca, including many publicity-shy celebs.

 See and be seen at the Canal Room on West Broadway.
 This club is a top-notch venue for showcasing musicians such as Lil’ Kim.
 Get lost in the underground scene at the Santos Party House.
-This stripped down club is all about featuring deejays who play soul, house music, and other underground favorites.
+This stripped-down club is all about featuring deejays who play soul, house music, and other underground favorites.
 Want a change of pace?
-Laugh it up at the Tribeca Comedy Lounge, located in a spacious rehabbed basement and boasting a delicious menu.
+Laugh it up at the Tribeca Comedy Lounge, located in a spacious rehabbed basement, and boasting a delicious menu.
 Enjoy living in one of the most vibrant, upscale neighborhoods in Manhattan.
-It’s the epicenter of cool thanks to the public amenities, converted properties, and celeb cred.
+It’s the epicenter of calm thanks to the public amenities, converted properties, and celeb cred.